seanfisk/personal-chef-repo/cookbooks/mactex/README.md

 MacTeX Cookbook
 ===============

-Installs [MacTeX][mactex] on OS X.
+Installs [MacTeX][mactex] on macOS.

-This was made into a cookbook separate from `osx_setup` because MacTeX is a large install and not necessary for bootstrapping a system for development.
+This was made into a cookbook separate from `macos_setup` because MacTeX is a large install and not necessary for bootstrapping a system for development.

 **Note:** MacTeX is a huge download.
 If you already have it downloaded, but still want to use it as part of this setup, move the file into Chef's cache path.